 The route from Methley to Leeds was planned to go through the heart of Bentley property, separating the house from the brewery, but Henry Bentley welcomed the railway with open arms as a station would be built at Woodlesford.

-He realised that the railway would allow him to expand his business for forwading his beer.
-He would now have the three main methods of transport at his disposal, road, rail and canal.
+He realised that the railway would allow him to expand his business.
+He would now have three main methods of transport at his disposal: road, rail and canal.

-The railway was opened on 1 July 1840 and with the expansion of his business Henry was able to establish agencies at York, Bradford, Hull, Newcastle, Middlesbrough and Birmingham.
+The railway was opened in full on 1 July 1840 and with the expansion of his business Henry was able to establish agencies at York, Bradford, Hull, Newcastle, Middlesbrough and Birmingham.

-Sadly, Henry Bentley died in 1848 but still the business flourished and by the early 1870’s the brewery, under Henry Junior employed over 200 workers.
-The brewery had its own gasworks which supplied not only the brewery but Woodlesford station and the houses of Woodlesford and Oulton.
+Henry Bentley died in 1848 but the business continued to flourish and by the early 1870’s the brewery under Henry Junior employed over 200 workers.
+The brewery had its own gasworks which supplied not only the brewery but Woodlesford station and the houses and street lamps of Woodlesford and Oulton.